opencaesar/owl-adapter/owl-adapter/oml2owl/README.md

-# OML2OWL
+# OML to OWL

 [ ![Download](https://api.bintray.com/packages/opencaesar/owl-adapter/oml2owl/images/download.svg) ](https://bintray.com/opencaesar/owl-adapter/oml2owl/_latestVersion)

-A tool to translate ontologies from an Oml to an Owl representation
+A tool to translate ontologies from an OML to an OWL representation

 ## Run as CLI